-In “An Introduction to the Church’s Liturgical Calendar,” I gave a brief overview of the major days and seasons in the Christian year.
+In my article on the “Calendar of the Church Year,” I gave a brief overview of the major days and seasons in the Christian year.
 The more that I understand and follow the church’s calendar, the more that I enjoy it and find it helpful.
 Here are some key reasons why.

 It Helps us Remember

-First, I love the church calendar because I’m forgetful.
+First, I love the Church Calendar because I’m forgetful, and it helps me to remember God’s wonderful works.
 My nickname growing up was “the absent-minded professor.”
 Scripture frequently speaks of the need to remember and to be reminded (e.g., Deut.
 5:15; 1 Cor.
 15:1; 2 Pet.
 1:13; 3:1).
 The church calendar builds regular reminders of the gospel into our year, helping us to remember the work of the Father, Son, and Holy Spirit for our salvation.
 Advent helps us to remember the second coming of Christ and Scripture’s witness to his first coming.
 Christmas calls us to focus on the incarnation.
-Epiphany reminds us of God’s plan for all nations.
-Good Friday invites us to survey the wondrous cross.
+Epiphany reminds us of God’s glory in Christ’s earthly life and his plan for all nations.
 And so on.
 Without these reminders, we are likely to neglect parts of “the whole counsel of God” (Acts 20:27).

 The church calendar builds regular reminders of the gospel into our year, helping us to remember the work of the Father, Son, and Holy Spirit for our salvation.